IAmBullsaw/dotfiles/README.md

 * Relative line numbers
 * Maximize on startup
 * finer undo (do not undo one whole insert)
+* When in spacemacs buffer, clicking on latest file does not yank whatever into the newly opened buffer.
+(What a feature...)

 Layers added:
 * ivy